cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

   - [End of Lab 1](#end-of-lab-1)

 ## Lab Objectives
-The student upon completion of Lab 1 should have achieved the following objectives:
+We will have achieved the following objectives upon completion of Lab 1:

 * Access all devices in the lab
 * Deployed the XRd network topology